Dermadry review

 Some attempts have left me feeling disappointed and let down.

-When I unboxed my Dermadry, I wondered what would happen.
-Would it work?
-Or would it be a bust?
+When I unboxed my device, I wondered what would happen: Does Dermadry work?
+Would it work for *me*?

-Well, after 9 months of using Dermadry for my hands and underarms, I can confidently say, I’m hooked.
+Well, after 9 months of using it for my hands and underarms, I can confidently say, I’m hooked.

-If you’re considering trying Dermadry, I’ve summarized 7 things I love about Dermadry, plus 2 things I don’t, in an effort to help you assess if Dermadry is right for you too.
+If you’re considering trying this iontophoresis machine, I’ve summarized 7 things I love about it, plus 2 things I don’t, in an effort to help you assess if it’s right for you too.

-Before we dive in, let’s talk for a second about what Dermadry is and how it works.
+Before we dive in, let’s talk for a second about how Dermadry works.

 Dermadry is an FDA-cleared at-home, anti-sweat device for the hands, feet, and underarms.

-Dermadry harnesses the power of iontophoresis (pronounced eye-on-toe-fo-ree-sis), which has been used safely since the 1930s to treat hyperhidrosis.
-For many years, iontophoresis was available only in clinical settings under medical supervision, but thanks to technological advancements, iontophoresis can now be performed using compact, user-friendly at-home devices.
+It harnesses the power of iontophoresis (pronounced eye-on-toe-for-ee-sis), which has been used safely since the 1930s to treat hyperhidrosis.
+For many years, iontophoresis treatment was available only in clinical settings under medical supervision, but thanks to technological advancements, iontophoresis can now be performed using compact, user-friendly at-home devices and tap water.

 Iontophoresis works by delivering a mild electrical current to the skin.
 This current disrupts the signal between the nerves and sweat glands, and as a result, stops sweat production in the treated area.

-Of course, as with any medical device, Dermady is not for everyone.
+Of course, as with any medical device, it’s not for everyone.
 You can learn more about contraindications and potential side effects on Dermadry’s website.

-Ok, now that we’ve discussed what Dermadry is, let’s move on to my review of it—specifically Dermadry Total for hands, feet, and underarms.
+Ok, now that we’ve discussed how Dermadry works, let’s move on to my review of it—specifically the Dermadry Total Iontophoresis Device for hands, feet, and underarms.
+Does Dermadry work?

 7 things I love about Dermadry